Design and Manufacture of the RF Power Supply and RF Transmission Line for SANAEM Project Prometheus: SPP RF Power Supply

 \section{SPP RF Power Supply}

-The SPP power supply is required to operate at 352.2 MHz as a narrow bandwidth device, and to deliver about 120 kW peak power in pulsed mode at a maximum duty factor of 3\%.
-It has been designed by the project members and is being manufactured by a local RF company \cite{eprom}.
+The SPP power supply is required to operate at 352.21 MHz as a narrow bandwidth device, and to deliver about 120 kW peak power in pulsed mode at a maximum duty factor of 3\%.
+It is designed by the project members and manufactured by a local RF company \cite{eprom}.
 It is envisaged as a two staged amplifier, as shown in Fig.\ref{fig:SPP-PSU-design}.
-When completed, it will allow both remote operation and local control and monitoring over the touch screen panel on the control rack.
-The control rack can be seen in Fig.\ref{fig:SPP-control-rack}.
+The first stage was implemented with a solid state amplifier and the second stage with a vacuum tube amplifier.
+The whole system was planned to allow both remote operation over IP network and local control and monitoring over the touch screen panel on the control rack.

+The first amplification stage uses the BLF-578XR high power transistors \cite{BLF} to achieve a combined output of 6 kW in continuous and over 8 kW in pulsed modes.
+Each solid state amplifier (SSA) circuit provides 1.1 kW per amplifier board in pulsed mode for pulses shorter than 500 ms. The output of stage one is, thus, obtained by combining the outputs of eight such boards using home built combiner modules (Fig.\ref{fig:combinerBlock}).